Often I think we with mental illnesses already feel guilty enough, and we are not responsible for our own suffering. ~ Beth Booth.

 "There is a common myth in society that we have to earn or prove our worth by ticking off a certain number of external achievements — like having a large house, successful career, impressive partner and acceptable body shape.
 The truth is your worth is innate — you were born enough.
 You are a changing as a person from who you were so leave the past but your true inner self is of divine origins and you can never be anything less than that.
 You did not come here to prove — you came here to play and laugh and love and learn and express and rise and create your wildest dreams.
 Replace self-criticism with praise and acknowledge, and not only will your confidence grow, but you will blossom into your full potential, because flowers bloom best with nourishment and love, not judgment."

-My Driver of Anxiety is due to: Stuck trying Too Hard, Too Passionately to do - instead of Doing Enough & then moving on.
+My Driver of Anxiety is due being stuck in a negative cycle, fighting with myself, instead of Doing & then moving on.
 Being a highly sensitive person who is a new empath may sometimes seem like a burden, but it is actually a great gift.
 You are able to experience the zest and zeal of life to a high degree and one that many other people will struggle to attain.

 Too many people feel like they need to work harder when they struggle to focus.
 But this strategy is likely to backfire.
 When anxiety occurs, unconsciously, the mind keeps working without resting and defence mechanisms are automatically triggered (directly builds up hostility and aggressiveness behaviour).
 When you cannot flee or flight, one may just freeze, feel dizziness and have sleep issues.
 If you had 4 or 5 hours of sleep, then you need 2 weeks of good sleep to recover.